Skip to content

 COIN

-The Australian Government’s divestment from arts education and specialised infrastructure puts the future of our industry at serious risk of collapse. r.a.g.e offers a bold and unapologetic intervention.
+The Australian Government’s divestment from arts education and specialised infrastructure puts the future of our industry at serious risk of collapse.
+We are offering a bold and unapologetic intervention – we're building the Glass Epicentre: Victoria’s first purpose-built, independent, community glass facility.
+Built by artists, for artists.

 As a certified Social Enterprise, we are structured to reinvest the majority of our profits directly into community building and sustainability practices.

-With plans to open in early 2027, generous philanthropic support is crucial in bringing the Glass Epicentre to life.
+With plans to open in late 2027, generous philanthropic support is crucial in bringing the Glass Epicentre to life.
 We’ve purchased the land, we’ve received town planning approval, and now we are seeking the support of visionary cultural leaders to facilitate infrastructure and secure the future of glass artistry for generations to come.

 The Glass Epicentre will be nestled within the lands of the Wurundjeri people of the East Kulin Nation.
 We acknowledge their long lineage of arts and culture, as traditional custodians of the land.